feathersjs-ecosystem/feathers-vuex/docs/service-module.md

 Both the `find` action and the `find` getter support pagination.
 There are differences in how they work.

+Important: For the built in pagination features to work, you must not directly manipulate the `context.params` object in any before hooks.
+You can still use before hooks as long as you clone the params object, then make changes to the clone.

 ### The `find` action

 The `find` action queries data from the remote server.
 It returns a promise that resolves to the response from the server.
 The presence of pagination data will be determined by the server.